BenD2525/Your-Health-Now/README.md

 - As a user, I want to be able to comment on articles.
 - As a user, I want to be able to delete my comments.
 - As an admin, I want to be able to delete comments.
+- As a user, I want to be able to edit and update an exercise planner for myself.
+- As a user, I want to be able to update entries on the exercise planner when I have done them.

 This decision was taken because I felt these features would not add much to the overall user experience.
 When faced with time limitations, I chose to implement the weight tracker over the commenting functionality because it was more conducive to the overall goal of the website.